 - Hand tremors.

-Depression, anxiety, and insomnia may occur for extended periods of time (for several months) following acute withdrawal from benzodiazepines 1 and may contribute to relapse in recovering addicts.
+As part of a more protracted withdrawal syndrome, depression, anxiety, and insomnia may persist for extended periods of time following acute withdrawal from benzodiazepines.
+The existence of such post-acute symptoms can prove to be quite troublesome and could contribute to relapse in recovering individuals.11

-Benzodiazepines can be beneficial for short-term management of anxiety, seizure, and muscle spasm, but chronic use can lead to tolerance and subsequent dependence on benzodiazepines, resulting in longer-term side effects.
+Benzodiazepines can be beneficial for short-term management of anxiety, seizure, and muscle spasm, but chronic use or misuse increases the risk of tolerance, escalating patterns of use, and subsequent dependence, as well as associated longer-term side effects.
 Some of these risks are present even when benzodiazepines are used as prescribed.

-Side effects can impact physical and mental health, occupational and social functioning, as well as cause serious injuries or fatalities.
-Other consequences may include 1:
+Side effects can impact physical and mental health, occupational and social functioning, as well as increase the risk of serious injuries or fatalities.
+Other consequences may include the following:1,4

 - Impaired memory, focus, and attention.